 - Setting Management: Used to persist and manage the settings.

-- Tenant Management: Used to manage tenants for a multi-tenant application.
+- Tenant Management: Manages tenants for a multi-tenant application.

-Documenting the modules is in the progress.
-See this repository for source code of all modules.
+See the GitHub repository for source code of all modules.